kajzer/airbnb-clone-c4s/README.md

 3. Add view for reservations
 4. Copy sidebar from reservations to trips and listings
 5. Update links in shared/_navbar.html.erb
-6. Add button to navbar GIT -
+6. Add button to navbar GIT - 849ac49

+### Modify User Profile Page
+1. Add @rooms to users_controller
+2. Modify show.html.erb to show if user confirmed email or signuped with FB
+3. Add rooms to profile GIT -